scalekit-inc/.github/profile/README.md

 ### 👋 Welcome to Scalekit Github!

+We believe B2B/SaaS teams should channel their energy into core product innovation, unburdened by the complexities of enterprise requirements and operational engineering challenges that often accompany growth.
+With Scalekit, you can streamline these 'long tail' overheads, so that your team can maximize their focus on what truly matters.

-We provide authentication platform that is purpose-built for SaaS applications so that your app can start acquiring enterprise customers with minimum development efforts.
+Today, we provide authentication platform that is purpose-built for SaaS applications so that your app can start acquiring enterprise customers with minimum development efforts.

+#### 📚 Libraries

 We abstract the complexities associated with SAML, OIDC, and OAuth 2.0, enabling you to focus on delivering a top-notch user experience.

-#### 📚 Libraries

 Find the official SDK repositories for different programming languages, which are regularly updated for breaking and non-breaking API changes.
 These libraries help you implement authentication with Scalekit safely, securely and easily.